Taro-Hayashi/KillerWhale/rightside/2_BASE.md

 Insert the M2 screws with washers into one side of the pillars, and secure with M2 spacers.
 ![](../img/base/IMG_4856.jpg)
-Insert the square nut diagnoally into the slits of the supports.
+Insert the square nut diagonally into the slits of the supports.
 The small support has 2 slits, the medium on 3 and the large one 4.
 ![](../img/base/IMG_4861.jpg)
 Place the other side of the support on the screws and the square nut.
 ![](../img/base/IMG_4862.jpg)